 English IV S2: Dramatic Literature and Theater History

-This elective course will serve as a semester-long introduction to the basics of Western theater history from the ancient Greeks to the modern day.
-Through the study of dramatic literature, this course will explore theater architecture, conventions, and production style throughout Western history.
+Through the study of dramatic literature, this second-semester course will explore not only literary conventions but also theater architecture and production style throughout Western history from the ancient Greeks to the modern day.
 Students will read at least one play from each time period covered, including representative texts from ancient Greece, ancient Rome, the Middle Ages, Elizabethan England, the Restoration, and the 20th century.
-Although this course will have an academic focus, there will also be a performance component.
-Therefore, students should be comfortable acting out scenes from class texts before a supportive audience of their peers.
-Students will be evaluated based on quizzes and tests, class participation, and completion of homework, which may include short essays or projects.
+Students will be evaluated based on quizzes and tests, written analyses of the texts, class participation, and completion of homework, which may include projects.

 Advanced Placement Literature and Composition